-80% of the ocean is undiscovered, and that alone makes up reasons 1 through 7 of why I am apprehensive of large masses of water (tell me I’m not alone on this, please).
+About 80% of the ocean is unexplored, and that alone makes up reasons 1 through 7 of why I am apprehensive of large masses of water (tell me I’m not alone in this, please).

 Its immensity is objectively terrifying but, at the same time, all the alien-looking marine life is fascinating.
-Like, have you seen the meme-worthy blobfish?
+Like the blobfish, who I’m sure has a beautiful personality.

 And then you have corals and coral reefs.
 All those colors, all that life, buzzing like busy cities.

 ⭐️ Most of the info in this post comes from the film Chasing Coral (100/10, go watch it)

 Quick facts about coral reefs

 If you’ve watched Finding Nemo, Shark Tales or the Little Mermaid, you might already have this idea of coral reefs as magical underwater kingdoms.
 And the reality is even cooler than that.

 So before we get into the nitty-gritty here you have a lightning round of facts about coral reefs and why we should give them more love:

 - Corals are actually animals made up of thousands – sometimes millions – of tiny polyps that contain even tinnier algae in their tissue.
 Thanks to these algae doing their photosynthesis magic, coral reefs produce oxygen (more on that later).

 - Coral reefs host 25% of all marine life, up to 2 million species.